 Ensuring duty of care is particularly challenging when you have a mobile workforce, as a vehicle is considered a workplace.
 To implement and monitor policies around mobile workforce safety, you must have in place a workable health and safety policy.

 For businesses with a mobile workforce, ‘monitoring workplace conditions’ means being able to track the safety conditions and status of vehicles and drivers at all times.
-DIRECTOR lets you locate an employee in his/her vehicle to within four metres.
+Our fleet management solution lets you locate an employee in his/her vehicle to within four metres.
 This means you can track drivers and vehicles wherever they go.
 Even where network coverage is poor, managers can still track an employee’s last recorded vehicle location - something reliance on mobile phones alone cannot provide.

 You must ensure your vehicles are well maintained and fit for purpose.
-Teletrac Navman DIRECTOR enables businesses to set up flags and automatic alerts when vehicles and equipment are due for maintenance, based on dates, performance or engine hours.
+Teletrac Navman fleet and safety management software enables businesses to set up flags and automatic alerts when vehicles and equipment are due for maintenance, based on dates, performance or engine hours.
 These alerts can be set up in advance to ensure fleet managers have the time to call-in the vehicle or equipment for scheduled maintenance.

 Fleet management technologies enable businesses to monitor and remedy any potentially unacceptable behaviour, such as speeding or harsh braking.
 These solutions also allow businesses to build ongoing records around driver compliance to health and safety policies.
 Businesses can then track and manage performance using objective statistics around specific driving behaviour when addressing such issues with employees.